New 7 Wonders of the World

 IT IS A DISSERVICE TO THEIR EFFORTS & THEIR MEMORY, NOT TO MENTION THE GRAND CULTURE OF THE EGYPTIANS, TO CONTINUE TO INSIST THAT THESE STRUCTURES WERE CREATED BY POORLY TREATED SLAVES.

-The Great Pyramid of Giza as Tomb
+new 7 wonders of the world: The Great Pyramid of Giza as Tomb

 All of this effort went to creating a grand tomb for the king who, as a mediator between the gods and the people, was thought to be deserving of the finest of tombs.
 Theories regarding the original purpose of the Great Pyramid range from the fanciful to the absurd and may be investigated elsewhere but the culture which produced the monument would have regarded it as a tomb, an eternal home for the king.